 The best anchorages for north-westerly winds

 When it comes to sailing around these parts in summer, “those damn north-westerlies” seem to get complained about a lot.
 We hear you, aint nobody wants to be stuck in unfavourable conditions while out on a yacht charter.
+We want to show you the best anchorages for the weather conditions.

 But we ask that you hear us out (or read below) because one of the best things about the Fraser Coast as a boating destination is that there are plenty of places to hide if it isn’t all smooth sailing.